Month-end closing is the accounting process of finalizing your company’s financial records at the end of each month.

 Why is the month-end closing process important?

 It also builds discipline.
 Teams that close their books regularly are better prepared for audits, board meetings, and funding rounds.
-They spend less time cleaning up the past and more time planning the future.
+They spend less time cleaning up the past and more time with financial plannings for the future.

 What are key activities in month-end closing?